Subconscious structure in the Paradise illustration in a book by Doctor Dahesh

 The ecliptic poles are on the axial hub, at a cave?
-The celestial south pole is on a hip (37% limb joint), placing winter in Capricornus-Sagittarius, thus summer in Cancer-Gemini, thus spring and the cultural time-frame in Age Aries-Pisces, about BC 80.
-The subconscious structure of all artworks is usually framed in the Age prior to the work.
+The celestial south pole is on a hip (37% limb joint), placing ‘winter’ in Capricornus-Sagittarius, thus ‘summer’ in Cancer-Gemini, thus ‘spring’ and the cultural time-frame in Age Aries-Pisces, about BC 80.
+The subconscious structure of artworks is usually framed in the Age prior to the work.
 All five levels of structural expression are subconscious to artists, architects, builders and members of any culture.

 The general theme here could be type 15 Gemini (see Tarot trump 15, Devil, or worldly creator), and its opposite, type 7 Sagittarius, often a forming or ‘buck bag’ of physical manifestation, next to the galactic vortex, here on the abyss of hell (see vortexes in Blake’s art).

 Duktur or ‘Doctor’ Dahesh was a gifted miracle worker.
 Some witnesses tell how he transformed parts of paintings to life, leaving blanks in the paintings.
 These artworks express general themes related to incarnation and excarnation, manifestation and transmutation, or the archetypal axis between types 15 Gemini and 7 Sagittarius.

 Paradise trees are vertical vortexes (vortices, or churn groups in art), often expressed in the galactic gate between types 15 Gemini and 1 Taurus Auriga-Orion (here on a peacock tail of eyes).

-Infernos are fire vortexes, sometimes expressed between types 7 Sagittarius and 8 Scorpius-Ophiuchus, where the galactic centre lies, a little south-west of the other gate.
-Rock art sometimes use cracks in rock as a kind of veil from or into which animals or people emerge or move out of view (see Mindprint p164-169).
+Infernos are fire vortexes, sometimes expressed between types 7 Sagittarius and 8 Scorpius-Ophiuchus, where the galactic centre lies, a little south-west of this gate.
+Rock art sometimes usees cracks in rock as a kind of veil from, or into, which animals or people emerge or move out of view (see Mindprint p164-169).